-An A Level in Fine Art allows you to explore the world of art in an imaginative and personal way, developing ideas using a range of media.
-We’ll help you to push the boundaries of artistic talents but most importantly, we will help you to build a comprehensive portfolio of work which will be invaluable for your university application.
+Explore the world of art in an imaginative and personal way, by developing ideas using a range of media.
+We’ll help you to push the boundaries of your artistic talents and help you to build a comprehensive portfolio of work which will be invaluable for your university application.
 Visits to galleries will be encouraged.
-You will learn a range of experimental mark making techniques using a wide range of mixed media, as well as developing your 3D, printmaking, sculpting, drawing and painting skills, giving you the opportunity to showcase the full range of your creative abilities.
-All your studies will be supported by contextual research into the work of other artists (both historic and contemporary).
+You will learn a range of experimental mark making techniques using a wide range of media, as well as developing your 3D, printmaking, sculpting, drawing and painting skills, giving you the opportunity to showcase the full range of your creative abilities.
+All your studies will be supported by contextual research into the work of other artists.

 How will the course be assessed?

-We have fantastic spacious studio spaces with specialist equipment including printmaking tools, a photography studio and dark room with industry standard editing software.
+We have fantastic spacious studio spaces and equipment including printmaking tools, ceramics equipment, a photography studio and dark room with industry standard editing software.

 Progression and Careers